MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 [ProxyBypassList](#proxybypasslist)

 Setting the [ProxySettings](#proxysettings) policy accepts the following fields:
-  * ProxyMode, which lets you specify the proxy server used by Google Chrome and prevents users from changing proxy settings
+  * ProxyMode, which lets you specify the proxy server used by Microsoft Edge and prevents users from changing proxy settings
   * ProxyPacUrl, a URL to a proxy .pac file
   * ProxyPacMandatory, a boolean flag which prevents the network stack from falling back to direct connections with invalid or unavailable PAC script
   * ProxyServer, a URL for the proxy server
-  * ProxyBypassList, a list of proxy hosts that Google Chrome bypasses
+  * ProxyBypassList, a list of proxy hosts that Microsoft Edge bypasses

 For ProxyMode, if you choose the value:
   * direct, a proxy is never used and all other fields are ignored.